-As women we’re always chasing that ever elusive flat belly.
-Even if we had it when we were younger, it seems as we age a flat belly moves further beyond our reach.
-If you still have a flat belly (kudos to you!), as we get older it feels like it’s harder to maintain.
-And after having kids, a flat belly feels nearly impossible.
+As women, we’re always chasing that ever elusive flat belly.
+Even if we had it when we were younger, it seems as we age a flat belly moves further away from our reach.
+Even if you still have a flat belly (kudos to you!), as we get older it feels like it’s harder to maintain.
+And after having kids, a flat belly seems nearly impossible.
 With these 10 Effective Tips For A Flat Belly, I hope to help you start believing you can have it again.

 Ideally you want to drink at least half your body weight in ounces of water.
 For a 130 pound female, that equates to 65 ounces of water.
 Spread it out throughout the day.
 As soon as you wake up, start your day with 8 ounces of water.
 Before each meal, drink another 8 ounces of water.
 Every hour, drink another 3-4 ounces of water.
 In the beginning you may feel like you’re running to the bathroom every time you take a sip, but that will go away.

 Tips For A Flat Belly #2: Avoid Foods That Bloat

 Skip the carbonated drinks that fill your body with gas or the fried foods that make you feel heavy and bloated.
 Also pass on the fatty or salty foods which can lead to water retention.